fanlumaster/MetasequoiaImeEngine/README.md

-# FanIme Engine
+# MetasequoiaIme Engine

-General IME engine for [FanImeTsf](https://github.com/fanlumaster/FanImeTsf).
+General IME engine for [MetasequoiaImeTsf](https://github.com/fanlumaster/MetasequoiaImeTsf).

 ## How to build